seamplex/feenox/README.markdown

 # What is FeenoX?

-[FeenoX][] is to finite-element software and libraries what Markdown is to word processors and typesetting systems.
-It can be seen as
+[FeenoX][] is to finite-element software (like Code Aster) and libraries (like MoFEM) what Markdown is to word processors (like Word) and typesetting systems (like TeX), respectively.

+It can be seen either as

 -   a syntactically-sweetened way of asking the computer to solve engineering-related mathematical problems, and/or
--   a finite-element(ish) tool with a particular design basis
+-   a finite-element(ish) tool with a particular design basis.

 Note that some of the problems solved with FeenoX might not actually rely on the finite element method, but on general mathematical models